lynnlangit/learning-alibaba-cloud/README.md

 ![Alibaba Cloud Service Types](https://github.com/lynnlangit/learning-alibaba-cloud/blob/master/images/services.png)

 Alibaba Cloud was launched in 2009.
 Initially, Alibaba Cloud (also called Aliyun or Ali Cloud)provided cloud services only in China.
-Currently Alibaba has been expanding Aliyun continuously by setting up new data centers and forming partnerships.
-As of Feb 2020, Aliyun operates in 42 availability zones and 18 data center regions in the world.
+In 2020, Aliyun operates in 20+ data center regions around the world.

 Companion Repo for LinkedIn Learning Course